-Enter income that is not from a trade or business.
+Enter income that isn't from a trade or business.
 Examples are ordinary dividends, annuities, and interest on investments.

-Do not enter business income on line 7.
+Don't enter business income on line 7.
 This is income from a trade or business and includes:

 - · Salaries and wages,

 - Self-employment income,

 - Unemployment compensation,

-- Rental income,
+- · Rental income.

-• Gain on the sale or exchange of business real estate or depreciable property, and
+- · Gain on the sale or exchange of business real estate or depreciable property, and

-• Your share of business income from a partnership or an S corporation.
+- Your share of business income from a partnership or an S corporation.

-For more details on business and nonbusiness income and deductions, see Pub.
+For more details on business and nonbusiness income and deductions. see Pub.
 536.